As Musk buyout looms, Twitter searches for its soul

 On the flip side of Twitter’s immediacy, public, open nature and 280-character (once 140-character) limit is a perfect recipe for passions to run high — especially anger.

-“When dealing with fans, emotions can get boiling, especially if you are sharing anything negative about their teams,” says Steve Phillips, a former general manager of the New York Mets who now hosts a show on MLB Network Radio.
-“The anonymity of Twitter empowers people to take shots sometimes, but it is till one of the most effective ways to communicate with people with similar interests.”
+“The anonymity of Twitter empowers people to take shots sometimes, but it is till one of the most effective ways to communicate with people with similar interests,” says Steve Phillips, a former general manager of the New York Mets who now hosts a show on MLB Network Radio.

-But it’s not all baseball Twitter out there.
-There’s also the massive, scary, dark part of Twitter.
+But there’s also the massive, dark part of Twitter.
 This is the Twitter of Nazis, of demented trolls, of conspiracy theorists and of nation states funding massive networks to influence elections.

-Jaime Longoria, manager of research and training for the Disinfo Defense League, a nonprofit which works with community organizations to fight misinformation, says Musk’s purchase of Twitter jeopardizes a platform that many experts believe has done a better job of reining in harmful content than its competitors.
+Jaime Longoria, manager of research and training for the nonprofit Disinfo Defense League, says Musk’s purchase of Twitter jeopardizes a platform that many experts believe has done a better job of reining in harmful content than its competitors.

-He worries Musk will relax moderation rules that offered some protection against white supremacy, hate speech, threats of violence and harassment.
-He says he hopes he is wrong.
 “We’re watching and waiting,” Longoria says.
-“The Twitter we know may be over.
-I think Twitter as we have known it will cease to exist.”
+“The Twitter we know may be over.”

 In a series of tweets in 2018, then-CEO Jack Dorsey said the company was committed to “collective health, openness, and civility of public conversation, and to hold ourselves publicly accountable towards progress.”

-Since the 2016 U.S. presidential elections, social media companies have gone through a reckoning over how Russia used their platforms to influence U.S. politics.
-In fits and starts, things have started to improve, at least in the United States and Western Europe.

-At its best, Twitter connects people across the world to participate in the open exchange of ideas.
-Musk told The Associated Press recently that he wants Twitter to be “inclusive” and “where ideally most of America is on it and talking.”
-But this does not take into account the fact that most of Twitter’s user base is outside of the United States — and that Twitter looks very different in the rest of the world, where American party-line divisions and free speech arguments make little sense.

-Outside Western democracies, for instance, users say not much has changed when it comes to clamping down on hate and misinformation.
+Outside Western democracies, though, not much has changed when it comes to clamping down on hate and misinformation.

 “There’s a lot of hate on Twitter, especially directed at minorities.
-And so there’s always a constant battle to get Twitter to clamp down on hate speech, very often violent hate speech and fake news.
-And yeah, I think Twitter really does not really do enough for that,” says Shoaib Daniyal, associate editor with the Indian news website Scroll.
+And so there’s always a constant battle to get Twitter to clamp down on hate speech, very often violent hate speech and fake news,” says Shoaib Daniyal, associate editor with the Indian news website Scroll.

-“Twitter is almost like a central node, which feeds political activity out into TV channels and to journalists and WhatsApp groups.”

 Musk’s free speech absolutism, Daniyal says, doesn’t make much sense in India because there have not been many curbs on speech on the platform to begin with.